-This training period will end with an interactive symposium in which all student groups will present and discuss their proposals.
+This training period will end with an interactive mini-symposium in which all student groups will present and discuss their proposals.
 The written version of the advisory research plan has to be handed in no later than the first Monday after the end of the course.

 The student will obtain insight and detailed knowledge into:

 concepts of glycobiology as part of biomedical research

 the specific molecular tools available for glycobiology

 the role that glycans play in immunology, cancer, and host-pathogen interactions

 the translational potential of glycobiology: why glycans can be targets for immunotherapy, biomarkers, vaccines, etc.

 formulate hypotheses regarding current challenges in glycobiology,